TheCandidStartup/TheCandidStartup.github.io/_drafts/open-energy-monitoring.md

 * Turns out that once you've created feeds on inputs tab you have to go to feeds tab and explicitly define units for them
 * Tried to use "Reconfigure" to update Home Assistant integration but it just marked all the sensors as "no longer provided"
 * Deleted them all, deleted the entry and started again.
 To my surprise when the entities were recreated, Home Assistant reused the names, icons and entity ids I applied the first time round.
+* Gave it a day to get some real data aggregating.
+All looked good so switched my dashboards, utility meters and template sensors to use local data